- Studying Law at Yale

 The Gruber Fellowships in Global Justice and the Gruber Fellowships in Women's Rights help foster international understanding and dialogue in the fields of global justice and women's rights.
 These post-graduate fellowships allow recent graduates of Yale graduate and professional schools to spend a year working on issues of relevance to the fields of global justice and/or women's rights.
 Application details.

 The International Court of Justice Internship/Clerkship at The Hague, the principal judicial organ of the United Nations, makes available a nine-month internship/clerkship position that is funded by the Law School.

 Permanent Court of Arbitration in The Hague

-he Permanent Court of Arbitration stands at the juncture between public and private international law.
+The Permanent Court of Arbitration stands at the juncture between public and private international law.
 It was established to facilitate dispute resolution between states, but its mandate has expanded to include disputes between various combinations of states, state entities, intergovernmental organizations, and private parties.
 This Fellowship offers YLS graduates a unique opportunity to work on cases involving issues ranging from territorial boundaries and humanitarian law to disputes under bilateral and multilateral investment treaties and commercial contracts.
 The 2015-2016 fellowship is funded through support from the Howard M. Holtzmann Endowment Fund for International Arbitration and Dispute Resolution at Yale Law School.
-Deadline for applications: March 5, 2015.
+Deadline for applications: Feb.
+22, 2016.

 The Robert M. Cover–Allard K. Lowenstein Fellowship in International Human Rights provides a two-year opportunity for a lawyer to gain clinical human rights teaching experience in the Lowenstein Clinic.
 The Cover-Lowenstein Fellow also helps coordinate the activities of the Schell Center.